UCSBarchlab/pyrtlnet/README.md

     processes uniformly-sized blocks of inputs at a time.
 Currently, each layer creates its own systolic array that's large enough to process all of its input data, which is not very realistic.

+  * Support arbitrary neural network architectures.
+The current implementation assumes a model with exactly two layers.
+Instead, we should discover the number of layers, and how they are connected, by analyzing the saved model.

 * Add an `inference_util` to collect image input data directly from the user.
 It would be cool to draw a digit with a mouse or touch screen, and see the prediction generated